src-d/blog/content/post/review-programs-with-graphs.md

 **DATA**: MSR has recently also published [a dataset of graphs](https://msropendata.com/datasets/a8a6aa9d-521b-420b-a281-9807000d2b92) from the parsed source code used for this paper.

-**EXPOSITION**: MSR members and original paper authors also did really nice explanatory blogpost, in particular on a graph construction part at [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/learning-source-code).
+**EXPOSITION**: MSR members and original paper authors also did a really nice explanatory blog post, in particular on a graph construction part at [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/learning-source-code).

 ## Results